Disarmament of Hezbollah: 7 August

-On August 5, 2025, a government meeting was held in Baabda Palace focused on the disarmament of Hezbollah.
-At the end of the meeting the Lebanese Army was assigned to present a plan for the disarmament of Hezbollah and returning state monopoly over arms.
-In response to which, Hezbollah stated that the government has committed a "major sin" and the organization will treat the decision as nonexistent.
+On 5 August 2025, a government meeting was held in Baabda Palace focused on the disarmament of Hezbollah.
+At the end of the meeting, the Lebanese Army was assigned to present a plan for the disarmament of Hezbollah and to return to a state monopoly over arms.
+In response to this, Hezbollah stated that the government has committed a "major sin" and the organization will treat the decision as nonexistent.

-On August 7, in a government meeting specifically addressing the disarmament of Hezbollah, the majority of the government voted to approve the decision.
-The Lebanese Army was tasked to create a plan ensuring that only the state has control over weapons in Lebanon.
+On 7 August, in a government meeting specifically addressing the disarmament of Hezbollah, the majority of the government voted to approve the decision.
+The Lebanese Army was tasked with creating a plan to ensure that only the state has control over weapons in Lebanon.
 The decision is based on a U.S. plan to disarm Hezbollah.
-Before the voting several Shiite ministers, including members aligned with Hezbollah, Amal movement, and independent MP Fadi Makki walked out of the meeting.

-Following the decision to disarm Hezbollah Iran's Foreign Minister Abbas Araghchi stated that these efforts will fail and that Hezbollah has recovered and in full force.
-By this showing Iran's full support in Hezbollah.
-This caused resentment by the Lebanese government bringing Lebanese Foreign Minister Youssef Rajji to summon the Iranian ambassador and disapprove of Iran's interference in Lebanon.
-While other voices like MP Ghayath Yazbeck called the comments as "a complete violation of the dignity of a sovereign and independent state" and even urging a complaint to the UN Security Council.

-On August 5, 2025, a government meeting was held in Baabda Palace focused on the disarmament of Hezbollah.
-At the end of the meeting the Lebanese Army was assigned to present a plan for the disarmament of Hezbollah and returning state monopoly over arms.
-In response to which, Hezbollah stated that the government has committed a "major sin" and the organization will treat the decision as nonexistent.

-On August 7, in a government meeting specifically addressing the disarmament of Hezbollah, the majority of the government voted to approve the decision.
-The Lebanese Army was tasked to create a plan ensuring that only the state has control over weapons in Lebanon.
-The decision is based on a U.S. plan to disarm Hezbollah.
-Before the voting several Shiite ministers, including members aligned with Hezbollah, Amal movement, and independent MP Fadi Makki walked out of the meeting.
+Before the voting, several Shiite ministers, including members aligned with Hezbollah, Amal movement, and independent MP Fadi Makki walked out of the meeting.

-Following the decision to disarm Hezbollah Iran's Foreign Minister Abbas Araghchi stated that these efforts will fail and that Hezbollah has recovered and in full force.
-By this showing Iran's full support in Hezbollah.
-This caused resentment by the Lebanese government bringing Lebanese Foreign Minister Youssef Rajji to summon the Iranian ambassador and disapprove of Iran's interference in Lebanon.
-While other voices like MP Ghayath Yazbeck called the comments as "a complete violation of the dignity of a sovereign and independent state" and even urging a complaint to the UN Security Council.
+Following the decision to disarm Hezbollah, Iran's Foreign Minister Abbas Araghchi stated that these efforts will fail and that Hezbollah has recovered and is in full force.
+This shows Iran's full support for Hezbollah.
+This caused resentment by the Lebanese government, bringing Lebanese Foreign Minister Youssef Rajji to summon the Iranian ambassador and disapprove of Iran's interference in Lebanon.
+While other voices, like MP Ghayath Yazbeck, called the comments "a complete violation of the dignity of a sovereign and independent state" and even urged a complaint to the UN Security Council.